gabors-data-analysis/gabors-data-analysis.github.io/_pages/dawai-ra.md

 ## Background
 We are looking for two graduate students with shorter assignment or one student with longer one.

 They may be 2nd year MA or 2nd or 3rd year Phd in Economics or other quantitative social science programs.
+They may have graduated recently with some extra time on their hands.

 ### Expected experience
 * Good knowledge of econometrics and introductory familiarity with data science